SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-With-Azure-IoT/README.md

 1. Inbound to SAP S/4HANA

-    In this scenario, Azure IoT Events are sent to SAP Event Mesh using the Data Export functionality in Azure IoT Central Application.
-The Node.js extension application subscribes to SAP Event Mesh queue and executes the action that is required to be taken based on the event details.
+    In this scenario, Azure IoT Events are sent to SAP Integration Suite, Advanced Event Mesh using the Data Export functionality in Azure IoT Central Application.
+The Node.js extension application subscribes to SAP Integration Suite, Advanced Event Mesh queue and executes the action that is required to be taken based on the event details.

 2. Outbound from SAP S/4HANA

     In this scenario, any event that is triggerred from SAP S/4HANA is sent to SAP Event Grid Connectivity Bridge.
-With the latest Beta releease of SAP Event Mesh Connectivity Bridge plan, event is propogated to Azure Event Grid with direct connectivity.
+With the latest Beta release of SAP Event Mesh Connectivity Bridge plan, event is propogated to Azure Event Grid with direct connectivity.
 This service plan is currently available for only events from SAP S/4HANA to Azure Event Grid.
 In this scenario, the events from Azure Event Grid is consumed in Azure Function app to send outlook notification to the user.
 You can further enhance the scenario as per your requirement.

 ## Table of Contents